Showing the single result

 It is important to note that after a primary episode, the herpes simplex virus (HSV) will remain dormant in your body and may reactivate to cause recurrences of the virus in the future.

-Any of the following symptoms may be experienced:
+Any of the following symptoms of herpes may be experienced with a temporary weakening of the immune system:

-Whilst genital herpes may be frequent and serious is some individuals, most people will usually only experience mild and infrequent symptoms.
+Whilst genital herpes may be frequent and serious in some individuals, most people will usually only experience mild and infrequent symptoms.
+In certain individuals, it may cause minimal impact on their sexual health.

-Women with recurring herpes are at very low risk of transmitting the virus to their babies.
-However whilst the risk of transmission of the virus to a newborn baby is very rare in the UK, it is greatest when a women suffers their first episode at the time of delivery, in which case neonatal herpes can be potentially life threatening.
+Women when diagnosed with genital herpes are at very low risk of transmitting the virus to their babies.
+However whilst the risk of transmission of the virus to a newborn baby is very rare in the UK, it is greatest when a woman suffers their first episode at the time of delivery, in which case neonatal herpes can be potentially life threatening so we recommend seeking medical advice if you are concerned.

-Genital herpes is usually treated by the use of antiviral medication such as Aciclovir, which can be taken at a dose of 400mg three times a day for five days.
+How to treat genital herpes is usually by the use of antiviral medicines such as Aciclovir tablets, which can be taken at a dose of 400mg three times a day for five days.

-There are other antivirals such as Valaciclovir and Famciclovir, which can be taken at a less frequent dosage, however they are all comparable in their effectiveness and Aciclovir is the most cost-effective option.
+There are other antivirals genital herpes treatments such as Valaciclovir and Famciclovir, which can be taken at a less frequent dosage, however they are all comparable in their effectiveness and Aciclovir is the most cost-effective genital herpes treatment, Aciclovir is not available over the counter and does require a prescription.

-There are certain non-medical treatment options you can take which may be helpful, such as:
+There are certain non-medical treatment options you can take which may be helpful, such as home remedies, essential oils and any of the following self-care measures:

-- Clean the infected area with plain or salt water
+- Clean the infected open sores area with plain or salt water

 - Increase fluid intake to produce a more dilute urine to help deal with painful urination